sm-projects/sm-pgres/README.md

 # sm-pgres

-Hacking Postgres database code in order tto learn more
+Hacking Postgres database code in order to learn more

 ## 1. Build and deploy your own version of postgres database server